 When a reorganization occurs, the cost basis of the shares of stock involved in the reorganization will change.
 If the reorganization has been entered correctly, the cost basis of all shares after the reorganization will agree between bivio and your broker.
 If it doesn't, there are issues in your bivio accounting that need to be investigated and addressed.
 If you've found that one or more of your club stocks went through reorganizations during the year being audited, there are a few extra checks that you need to make.

-You'll need to compare information on a broker's Unrealized Gain/Loss report To information on the bivio Investment Lot Cost Basis report.
+You'll need to compare information on a broker's Unrealized Gain/Loss report

+To information on the bivio Investment Lot Cost Basis report.
 You'll want to run this report on a date right after the reorganization happened.

 For example, in 2019, Dow chemical went through a series of three reorganizations and clubs that owned those shares ended up with three different companies, DOW, DD and CTVA.
 You should compare the following things between the two reports:

 - 1. The number of shares of each of the stocks in each lot - 2.
 The Open date for each of the lots - 3.
 The total cost basis for each of the lots All these details should agree.
 If you're doing automatic dividend reinvesting or have bought a stock on many different occasions, you need to make these comparisons for each lot of each stock.
 Entering reorganizations correctly can be one of the most difficult things your treasurer needs to do.
 Part of what you receive when you have a bivio subscription is access to experts that can help you account for them correctly.
-It is very important to make sure reorganizations have been updated in your records in a timely manner.
+It is important to make sure reorganizations have been updated in your records in a timely manner.
 Your treasurer should do these checks right after any reorganization is entered in your accounting.
 If issues are not addressed in a timely manner, it can become extremely complicated, time consuming and possibly expensive to straighten them out if they have affected subsequent transactions.
-Slide 54
+While you have these reports in hand, also compare the cost basis, number of shares and open date for every lot of every stock your club owns.

-Here is a list of some of the reorganizations we have helped clubs make entries for this year.
-As you can see, there are a lot of them and many clubs are impacted.
-You can get to this list at a link named "Reorganization Cost Basis Adjustments" on our Help page.
+Here is a few of the reorganizations we have helped clubs make entries for this year.
+As you can see, there are a lot and many clubs are affected.

+You can get to this list at a link named "Reorganization Cost Basis Adjustments" on the bivio Help page.
 Note that these are only some of those that we've addressed for clubs with questions.
 There are many others.

-Why do you do this step?
+Why do you do Step 5?

-First, it verifies that all stock transactions have been recorded so that value of club is being calculated correctly.
+First, it verifies that all stock transactions have been recorded so that the value of the club is being calculated correctly.
 Your entire accounting and tax reporting is dependent on accurate club valuations.

 Second, it verifies that basis is being tracked correctly so that correct capital gains and losses will be reported on your Income both for the current year and for future years.
 This is a very important step.
 Capital gains and losses will be reported on your 1099 form to the IRS.
 Your club information needs to agree with what your broker shows on them and your club records need to be updated in a timely manner when cost basis changes occur.
-What do you do if there is a discrepancy?